hrand1005/mcsweeney/README.md

 # mcsweeney v1.0
-media compiler-sharer with efficient editing now employed on youtube mcsweeney is designed to pull clips from various video/streaming platforms according to a defined strategy, edit and compile them, and share them for entertainment.
+media compiler-sharer with efficient editing now employed on youtube.

+mcsweeney is designed to pull clips from various video/streaming platforms according to a defined strategy, edit and compile them, and share them for entertainment.

 ![mcsweeney](https://i.ibb.co/s6B62S4/Mcsweeney.png)